-The Government Information (Public Access) Act 2009 (NSW) establishes a comprehensive system for public access to government information.
-This replaces the Freedom of Information Act 1989 (NSW).
+The Government Information (Public Access) Act 2009 (GIPA Act) establishes a comprehensive system for public access to government information.

-Promoting public awareness and understanding of the Act
+- promoting public awareness and understanding of the GIPA Act

-Reporting on compliance with the Act to the Minister responsible.
+- reporting on compliance with the GIPA Act to the Minister responsible.

-The Personal Information and Privacy Protection Act 1998, which allows individuals to obtain access to, and to apply for amendment of, information held about them by NSW government agencies (more details see the website of the NSW Privacy Commissioner.)
+- The Privacy and Personal Information Protection Act 1998, which allows individuals to obtain access to, and to apply for amendment of, information held about them by NSW Government agencies.
+More details are available on the Information and Privacy Commission NSW website.

-The Court Information Act 2010, which provides for public access to information held by Courts about judicial proceedings (for more details see the Lawlink website.)
+- The Court Information Act 2010, which provides for public access to information held by courts about judicial proceedings.
+Find out more on the Lawlink website.